-Most Haunted At Croxteth Hall - Series 4, Episode 4 Review
+Most Haunted S04E04: Croxteth Hall, Liverpool - Full Episode

 Yvette Fielding and a team of experts visit Croxteth Hall in Liverpool, a Victorian building where the ghost of a boy is said to have been spotted in the dining room, and footsteps have been heard in the attic.